TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Introduction

-The comprehensive evaluation of Tiny LVLM-eHub shows (see Fig. \ref{fig:general1}) that Bard consistently outperforms prior LVLMs in various multimodal capabilities including visual perception, visual knowledge acquisition, visual reasoning, visual commonsense, and embodied intelligence, but still suffers from hallucination issues.
-Meanwhile, we find that Bard is not competitive in understanding commonsense-related visual concepts like color, shape, and material.
-Besides a comprehensive evaluation of various multimodal tasks, Tiny LVLM-eHub also presents extensive demos to exhibit Bard's power in various multimodal applications, such as image2code generation, visual instruction generation, and anomaly detection.
+The comprehensive evaluation of TinyLVLM-eHub shows (see Fig. \ref{fig:general1}) that proprietary API-based models such as GPT4V and GemoniPro-V consistently outperform prior open-source LVLMs in various multimodal capabilities including visual perception, visual knowledge acquisition, visual reasoning, visual commonsense, and embodied intelligence, but still suffer from hallucination issues.
+The overall performance listed in Fig. \ref{fig:general1} presents the challenging nature of our benchmark.
+For example, the advanced GPT4V only attains a 67.7/100 overall score on our TinyLVLM-eHub, indicating plenty of room for improvement.
+Besides the above comprehensive quantitative evaluation of LVLMs, we also present a productivity test for top-performing LVLMs with various demos.
+By evaluating Bard, Claude3-Opus, GeminiPro-V, and GPT4V as education assistants, document analysts, GUI navigators, and code generators, we find that while LVLMs show promise in understanding elements in simpler scenarios, they encounter difficulties in tasks requiring expert domain knowledge, intricate image-text alignment, precise localization, and complex layout generation.

-The contributions of \textbf{Tiny LVLM-eHub} are summarized as follows.
-(1) We propose a lightweight benchmark called Tiny LVLM-eHub which can thoroughly evaluate various multimodal capabilities of LVLMs with only 2.1K image-text pairs.
-(2) We present the first comprehensive evaluation of Bard with Tiny LVLM-eHub, showing that Bard consistently outperforms prior LVLMs in various multimodal capabilities but still suffers from object hallucination.
-(3) We present extensive demos to exhibit the great potential of Bard in various multimodal applications such as visual instruction generation.
+The contributions of {TinyLVLM-eHub} are summarized as follows.
+(1) We propose a lightweight benchmark called TinyLVLM-eHub which can thoroughly evaluate various multimodal capabilities of LVLMs with only $2.1$K image-text pairs.
+(2) We propose ChatGPT-based Ensemble Evaluation (CEE) as a judge to assess the model's prediction and reference answer in an open-set scenario, which aligns with Human evaluation well.
+(3) Our comprehensive evaluation reveals that proprietary API-based models such as GPT4V and GemoniPro-V consistently outperform prior open-source LVLMs in various multimodal capabilities.
+However, they still suffer from object hallucination and encounter difficulties in tasks demanding intricate multimodal capability.
 We hope that our work can serve as a baseline assessment for LVLMs, and encourage further investigation on foundation multimodal models.